siddharthl93/engineering-design-knowledge/README.md

-# Short guide to using the design_kgex package.
+# Short guide to using the design_kgex package

-Copyright - L. Siddharth, DDI, SUTD.
+Copyright - L. Siddharth, Singapore University of Technology and Design, Singapore (siddharthl.iitrpr.sutd@gmail.com)

 Based on the following research: